 - Recruiters: Working with Recruiters – Your Ultimate Playbook

-- STEM Portal: Highlight yourself as a Veteran in our system, STEM PORTAL.
+- STEM Portal: Highlight yourself as a veteran in our STEM portal.

 - Technical, Leadership, and Project Management Webinars: We host a continuing education series, with 150+ on-demand sessions.
-You can access them via Workshops and Webinars.
+Access them via Workshops and Webinars.

 If you know a Veteran, anyone in the military, or someone nearing separation or transitioning from service, please feel free to share this article with them or our downloadable Resources and Guidelines Checklist.